redcurry/LearningUnity/README.md

   like a property of the Skybox (which is a Material, not a GameObject), write a script that controls it and animate the script's property.

-* Create a custom animation for an object:
-  * Select the object to animate
-  * Select Window -> Animation -> Animation
-  * Click on Create and name the animation file
-  * Click on the Curves button
-  * Click on Add Property -> (object) -> Transform -> Rotation -> +
-    * Can add other properties, too
-  * Add key frames, and edit the curves manually
-  * Add to Timeline:
+* Add animatior to Timeline:
   * Click + in Timeline and choose Animation Track
   * Drag object w/ animation to Animator slot
   * Select Create Animator
   * Click on track menu (three dots) and choose Add From Animation Clip
   * Choose the saved animation
   * Move it to where desired and edit the Extrapolate variable (if desired)

 * Animation concepts:
   * Animation clip is one animation (like a property changing over time)